 The Cooperative utility consists of more than 3,500 access lines served by nine central offices located in eight of the region’s traditional villages and at the petroleum industry exploration and production complex at Deadhorse-Prudhoe Bay.
 ASTAC currently employs approximately 74 employees.

 The Cooperative was brought into existence in 1977 when Arctic Slope residents determined that the continued development of their traditional communities; the business success of the Alaska Native Claims Settlement Act (ANCSA) corporations; the Arctic Slope Regional Corporation (ASRC) and the eight Village Corporations; and the delivery of public services by the North Slope Borough (NSB) home-rule municipality, were all dependent on the availability of, at least, basic telephone service.

-Construction started in 1979 and by 1981, ASTAC was providing digital switching in seven Inupiat Eskimo communities and the oilfields of Prudhoe Bay.
-In 2000, Utqiaġvik was added to our communities served with the purchase of GTE and have since spent millions of dollars to upgrade facilities there.
+Construction started in 1979 and by 1981, ASTAC was providing digital switching in seven Inupiat communities and the oilfields of Prudhoe Bay.
+With the purchase of GTE in 2000, Utqiaġvik was added to the network and ASTAC has since invested millions of dollars to upgrade facilities there.

 - Broadband Ethernet and Internet services, 4G wireless (UMTS HSPA+), LAN/WAN, local and long distance service.

-- Operating a 700 MHz wireless network (secure licensed spectrum) available for nomadic data applications and extended coverage off the wired network.
+- Operating a private 700 MHz LTE network available for nomadic data applications and extended WAN coverage off the wired network.

 - We are a full service wireless provider offering both fixed and mobile voice and data solutions, including equipment sales and service to the North Slope region of Alaska.